Support for the implementation of the Paris Agreement

 Global initiatives are supporting partner countries in implementing their nationally determined contributions to climate change mitigation, in developing national measuring and reporting systems for greenhouse gas emissions and in realising climate change mitigation activities.

-On behalf of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), the project team is working at the nexus of Germany’s international climate policies and development cooperation.
+On behalf of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), the project team is working at the nexus of Germany’s international climate policies and development cooperation.
 The project advises on a range of topics, with the aim of finding the right solutions to specific needs.

 The project aims to strengthen global initiatives and networks that support partner countries in reducing their greenhouse gas emissions, increasing their adaptability and delivering ambitious reporting.